 - Indulge in a treatment at Janissa’s Spa or a yoga class in the beachside pavilion

-- Complimentary tennis, golf green fees, bicycles and non-motorised watersports
+- Get active with tennis, golf green fees, bicycles and non-motorised watersports

-- Personalised service from staff who not only know your name but your favourite drink
+- Receive personalised service from staff who not only know your name but your favourite drink

 The Calabash presents two exclusive villas; Hummingbird Villa, located at the exclusive Amber Belair development and Swallow Villa, located close to Calabash Hotel in L'Anse aux Epines.
 Hummingbird Villa has a stunning location on a beautiful secluded peninsula situated directly to the west of the complex.
 Nestling on the water's edge where the Atlantic Ocean meets the Caribbean Sea it offers o...

 Perfect for those travelling with extended family, or in a large group, the exquisite resort villas at Laluna offer privacy and ample space on a luxury Grenada holiday.
 Appointed in a fresh, contemporary style with floor-to-ceiling windows and elegant décor, these villas are an ideal home-from-home.
 With between three and five en-suite bedrooms and ample living space, there’s plenty of room to st...

 With more than 40 years of experience hosting guests in the Caribbean, Inspiring Travel Company knows exactly what it takes to create a luxury holiday that you’ll remember forever.
 Here are just a few of the magical resorts and hotels that Grenada has to offer…